Château de Maulnes: The period of rediscovery (1997–)

 This initial research identified for the first time the most pressing issues needing to be addressed in the prevention of further deterioration and restoration of the château.
 While the initial work has saved Maulnes and created a tourist attraction, it will take many more years before the château and grounds are fully restored to their original, 16th-century condition.

 Description

 The site

 Maulnes is 25 km from Tonnerre, the main city of the region, and 15 km of the châteaus of Tanlay and Ancy-le-Franc.

 It lies on the edge of a large plateau of farmland that was once covered with forests.
 The 18th-century Cassini map shows the château surrounded by a vast forest, in a clearing at the intersection of five forest paths.
-These paths allowed for ease of logging and hunting, and also created a spectacular view of the château.
+These paths allowed for ease of logging and hunting, and also created a view of the château.
 The château has three predictable streams of water, providing water to the premises.

 The château is a complex of three buildings.
 The entrance was a semicircular common, only a portion of which still remains.
 Contiguous with the common was a covered porch which has completely disappeared over the years.
 Lastly was an open air fixed bridge leading from the covered porch to the pentagonal house.